Characters in Romeo and Juliet: Mercutio

-Mercutio is the cousin of Prince Escalus and Count Paris, and is a close friend of Romeo and his cousin Benvolio.
-He supports and fights on the Montague side of the feud, and just like a Montague, hates the Capulet family.
-The invitation to the Capulet's party reveals that he has a brother named Valentine.
-Mercutio is apt to make long, drawn out speeches (the most famous of which is the Queen Mab speech), and is generally thought to be reckless, a jester, and a free spirit.
-Due to his reckless and flamboyant personality, Mercutio is one of Shakespeare's most popular characters.
-Mercutio is the instigator of many fights with his rather mean spirited humor, and often insults Tybalt, a renowned swordsman.
-It is Tybalt's temper that leads to Mercutio's death, and Romeo's banishment and the tragedy that follows.
+Mercutio is a nobleman, the cousin of Prince Escalus and Count Paris.
+He is a close friend of Romeo and Benvolio.
+He supports the Montagues, and similarly antagonizes the Capulet family.
+His invitation to the Capulet's party reveals that he has a brother named Valentine.
+Mercutio typically makes long and fanciful speeches (the most famous of which is the Queen Mab speech), and is generally characterised as reckless, a jester, and a free spirit.
+Mercutio is one of Shakespeare's most popular characters.
+Mercutio is the instigator of many fights with his rather mean-spirited humor, and often insults Tybalt, a renowned Capulet swordsman.
+Mercutio is the first character to die.

-After Romeo receives a death threat from Tybalt, Mercutio expects Romeo to engage Tybalt in a duel.
-However, Romeo refuses to fight Tybalt, as Tybalt is Juliet's cousin and therefore his kinsman.
+In Act 3, Scene 1, Mercutio dismisses Benvolio's wishes to avoid running into the Capulets.
+Tybalt approaches Romeo and insults him, challenging him to a duel.
+However, Romeo, now secretly married to Juliet, refuses to fight Tybalt, as Tybalt is Juliet's cousin and therefore his kinsman.
 Not knowing this, Mercutio is incensed, and decides to fight Tybalt himself.
-Romeo, not wanting his best friend or his relative to get hurt, intervenes, causing Mercutio to be killed by Tybalt stabbing under Romeo's arm.
+Romeo, not wanting his best friend or his cousin-in-law to get hurt, intervenes by stepping between the two men.
+Tybalt fatally stabs Mercutio under Romeo's arm.

-Before he dies, Mercutio casts "a plague o' both your houses!"
+As he dies, Mercutio casts "a plague o' both your houses!".
 He makes one final pun before he dies: "Ask for me tomorrow, and you shall find me a grave man".
-In revenge for the murder of his best friend, Romeo slays Tybalt, thus leading to Romeo's banishment from Verona and the increasingly tragic turn of events that follows.
+In revenge for the murder of his friend, Romeo murders Tybalt.

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Mercutio was portrayed by John McEnery.

-Page to Paris

-Another page accompanies Paris to the Capulet's crypt when he goes to mourn Juliet.
-He stands guard as Paris enters, ordered to "whistle then to me, / As signal that thou hear'st something approach".
-When Romeo and Paris break into a brawl, the page runs away to call the Watch.
-He returns with the Watch too late to stop the fray and later testifies to the Prince of Paris' intentions.